-My father had laid sick for two years and gradually grew weaker, He was born in Liverpool, England, January 17, 1836 and died on the 19th of February 1882 at the age of fortysix years and one month.
-During his last illness the doctors prescribed gin for him to drink quite freely, I remember vividly the night he died.
-For several hours he lay quiet gazing up at the ceiling not even winking his eyes; but occasionally smiling; finally he roused and began to tell us how happy he was and that he was going.
+My father had laid sick for two years and gradually grew weaker.
+He was born in Liverpool, England, January 17, 1836 and died on the 19th of February 1882 at the age of forty-six years and one month.
+During his last illness, the doctors prescribed gin for him to drink quite freely, I remember vividly the night he died.
+For several hours he lay quiet gazing up at the ceiling not even winking his eyes; but occasionally smiling; finally, he roused and began to tell us how happy he was and that he was going.
 He called us all to his bedside including his second and third wife who had been expecting his passing for several days.
-I remember my sister Hannah who had nursed him so much, began to cry and father said, "you foolish little girl you to cry when papa is so happy".
-He asked for his gin and offered it to different ones who stood around his bed and finally to me end said "drink some of fathers gin".
-I answered "no papa I don't want to drink liquor".
-Thereupon he replied, "That is right my son, I hope you will never be a drunkard".
+I remember my sister Hannah who had nursed him so much, began to cry and father said, "You foolish little girl, you to cry when papa is so happy."
+He asked for his gin and offered it to different ones who stood around his bed and finally to me and said, "Drink some of father's gin."
+I answered, "No Papa, I don't want to drink liquor."
+Thereupon he replied, "That is right my son, I hope you will never be a drunkard."
 Those were his last words to me and have been a sort of an anchor to me all my life.
-He passed away within a few hours from then.
-His funeral was held in the St. George Tabernacle to which structure he had made many liberal contributions.
-The speakers were president of the stake D. D. McArther, John D. McAllister and Jos.
+He passed away within a few hours from His funeral was held in the St. George Tabernacle to which structure he had made many liberal contributions.
+The speakers were president of the stake D. D. McArthur, John D. McAllister, and Jas.
 G. Bleak.
 He was laid in the city cemetery beside my sister Annie.
-This lot is occupied at this date by him, at the head, Annie on one side, Sena, another sister of mine on the other, my mother opposite at the foot, my Aunt Hannah beside her, and there is room left only for Zepher K. Nixon, his third wife, on my mothers left side.
+This lot is occupied at this date by him, at the head, Annie on one side, Sena, another sister of mine on the other, my mother opposite at the foot, my Aunt Hannah beside her, and there is room left only for Zephyr K. Nixon, his third wife, on my mother's left side.
 There is a monument at the head inscribed for each one.

-Now my real history begins: for being the oldest son the responsibility of my mothers family fell upon me.
-The brothers and relatives of Hannah and Zepher assisted them.
+Now my real history begins; for being the oldest son, the responsibility of my mother's family fell upon me.
+The brothers and relatives of Hannah and Zephyr assisted them.
 An equal distribution of property all except my mother's home was made by will.
 Each wife received a portion of the cattle and ranch at Trumbull and other property.
 When all obligations had been met as provided for by the will the actual available cash to each child was sixty-five dollars.
 I was now sixteen years of age.